 TOP 7: Yamaha P115 Digital Piano

-This digital piano is especially useful if you want to transition later on to a real acoustic piano as the weighted keys has a similar force profile to a real piano and gives good training for your fingers (unlike unweighted keyboards that don't help with strength training).
+This digital piano is especially useful if you want to transition later on to a real acoustic piano.
+This is because the weighted keys has a similar force profile to a real piano and gives good training for your fingers (unlike unweighted keyboards that don't help with strength training).
 In addition, the black keys also come with a matte finish which makes it less slippery when playing for quite some time.

-So, when you use the concert grand piano voice, you are essentially listening to the real thing for a fraction of the price (of course the experience won't be the same as you can't exactly copy a concert grand that costs tens of thousands of dollars for a digital piano that costs below $1000!).
+So, when you use the concert grand piano voice, you are essentially listening to the real thing for a fraction of the price.
+Of course, the experience won't be the same as you can't exactly copy a concert grand that costs tens of thousands of dollars for a digital piano that costs below $1000!

 The sound system on this piano faces the pianist and are in line with the ears; this results in more expressive melody lines and treble passages.
 This is especially great when you use the on-board drum rhythms whilst performing.
 You can choose from basic rock to shuffle to swing beats and use them either for practicing or as a virtual drummer in your virtual band.

 Another popular feature is called 'Pianist Styles' which basically allows you to sound like there are two different players performing.
 You just need to play the chords in your left hand and Pianist Style will be the 'other player' and pair up your left-hand-chords with rich accompaniment patterns.

 So what does your right hand need to do?
 Well, it doesn't have to do anything but if you're in the mood then you can play other melodies or chords.
 You can get really creative with this feature and surprise yourself with new music!